 Note that this 'tax' on P money is not merely an attempt to evade a difficulty in making our scheme work, but really corresponds to a natural fact.
 As was said before, the gift portion of the C money is that part of it which represents the claim of the community to part of the total production on the grounds that industry is making use of the accumulated skill and knowledge of the community's ancestors.
 Thus the tax on P money is the thing that translates this claim into practice.
-Suppose a given firm applies for a loan of £,700 P and gets it.
-Suppose also that the Board decides to levy a tax of 5 per cent on the P issues, to balance a gift distribution of 5 per cent of the C money (the other 95 per cent being issued as loans).
-Then the firm will have to pay back f{35} P as a tax.
+Suppose a given firm applies for a loan of £700 P and gets it.
+Suppose also that the Board decides to levy a tax of 5 per cent, on the P issues, to balance a gift distribution of 5 per cent, of the C money (the other 95 per cent, being issued as loans).
+Then the firm will have to pay back £35 P as a tax.
 So it will be left with £665 to carry on business with, but will still owe the Board £700 payable in C currency.
-But it would be wrong to say that the unfortunate firm is being compelled to pay back a total sum of £735 merely for a working capital of £665, the difference being used to maintain a lot of 'idle working men' in 'luxury'.
-The firm is not being subject to a loss of £,70, because the two currencies are inconvertible, and cannot therefore be added together.
-A much fairer way of putting it would be to say that although the firm was taxed £35 P on its loan of £700 P, leaving only £665 P, it is then allowed and even urged to make a profit of £35 C on this, by extracting £700 C from the consumers, so that in the long run its accounts will just balance.
+But it would be wrong to say that the unfortunate firm is being compelled to pay back a total (131) sum of £735 merely for a working capital of £665, the difference being used to maintain a lot of 'idle working men' in 'luxury'.
+The firm is not being subject to a loss of £70, because the two currencies are inconvertible, and cannot therefore be added together.
+A much fairer way of putting it would be to say that although the firm was taxed £35 P on its loan of £700 P, leaving only £665 P, it is then allowed and even urged to make a profit of £35 C on this, by extracting £700 C from the consumers, so that in the long run its accounts will just balance.[(FN: At this point a reader of my manuscript pencilled in the objection 'Tax paid by consumers equals the gift of C.' Exactly.
+But surely by this time it is agreed that money is not wealth.
+The 'gift' and the 'tax' are merely the mechanism by which we ensure the consumption of all the goods produced, the desirability of which was the main theme of Part I.)]

-It is desirable that the Board should aim at issuing a larger and larger percentage of the C currency as a gift each year, as the community comes to realise that the 'struggle for existence' is a thing of the past, and as the labour of production becomes easier and gives an ever-increasing yield of goods.
+It is desirable that the Board should aim at issuing a larger and larger percentage of the C currency as a gift each year, as the community comes to realise that the 'struggle for existence' is a thing of the past, and as the labour of production becomes easier and gives an ever- increasing yield of goods.
 This need only be done, however, in the degree in which man becomes more 'civilised' and ready to work without demanding special rewards.
 There need be no fear of a sudden outburst of 'socialistic extravagance' during the early years of the Board's existence, especially since the Board will be composed of recognised economic experts and financiers.